niXman/mingw-builds/README.md

   (see the diff between the 'master' and 'develop' branches, maybe you need the 'develop' branch exactly)

-4. In the MSYS2 file structure delete the `/MinGW` directory.
+4. In the MSYS2 file structure delete or rename the `/mingw32` and `/mingw64` directory.

 5. Delete the paths pointing to any preinstalled MinGW from the `PATH` environment variable.